Category: Oxygen

 This didn’t just impact my artistry—it shaped my business.
 For over three years I worked full-time at the torch, supported by generated oxygen alone.
 Without constant oxygen bills cutting into my margins, I could price my work competitively without undervaluing my time or effort.
 The consistency of having oxygen on demand made my workflow predictable, efficient, and profitable.

-Dylan Chris Glass Section of Booth at the wholesale By-Hand Gift Show in Missisauga, ON.
+Section of Dylan Chris Glass Booth at the wholesale By-Hand Gift Show in Missisauga, ON.

 Always Ready for Inspiration